 Cult: Glory ended up in a cult worshipping the Horned Man.
 When she accidentally killed her mother, it shocked her out of it.

 Combat Medic: Described as such in game.
 She reminds Monika of all the times she patched her up when she starts getting cocky.
 She tends to have a lot of medpacks on her at any given time, and she has a decent Biotech skill.

 Defrosting Ice Queen: But the PC has to work for that.
 It's actually the difference between them and Monica who just gave up and ended up hoping she would open up to her when the PC, as Glory put it, didn't let her push them away.

 Fragile Speedster: Not particularly powerful or tough, though moreso than Dietrich.
 She makes up for that with an ability that adds 1 AP for several rounds, which makes a world of difference.

 Irony: When her father threw her out of the house for being an Awakened, he called her the Devil's whore.
 He was proven right.
-By the time Glory decided to return to Stuttgart to pay a visit to her father, she was a bloodthirsty bisexual mage enforcer of a cult.
+By the time Glory decided to return to Stuttgart to pay a visit to her father, she was a bloodthirsty bisexual mage enforcer for a cult of Satan.